 the sims division at electronic arts

 In April of 2007, I joined the Sims division at Electronic Arts.
 I have worked on games for the Playstation 2, Wii, and personal computer.
-Here's a list of the games I have worked on:
+Here's a list of the games I have worked on at the Sims studio:

 Sims 3: High-End Loft Stuff (2010) (PC, Mac)